Code-and-Cookies/code-and-cookies.github.io/README.md

 1. It should be fun
 2. It shouldn't be work
+3. If it's work, see rule #1

-Memebers are free to ignore either or both of these rules.
+Members are free to ignore any of these rules.

 <img src="code-and-cookies-logo.png" width="100%" />